ilmanzo/ilmanzo.github.com/content/post/openqa-job-filter-rust.md

 ## Some fancy stuff

-- I tried to make use of the language feature as well:
+- I tried to make use of some Rust language feature as well:
   - [constant evaluation at compile time](https://doc.rust-lang.org/reference/const_eval.html)
-  - code is organized and split in logically separated source files
+  - the code is organized and split in logically separated source files
   - the ["clippy" linter](https://github.com/rust-lang/rust-clippy) is configured as picky as possible
   - documentation comments: we can easily extract documentation directly from the source code
   - unit testing to cover all the cases and enable a fearless refactoring

-- As a bonus, I added a GitHub action to run unit tests and compile the project at each commit+push; ready for a proper release.
+- As a bonus, I added a GitHub action to run unit tests and compile the project at each commit+push; ready for a proper release cycle.

 ## Closing words